biafffff/UCSC_dissertation_template/README.md

 You should only focus on the content of your document, its layout will be managed by LaTeX directly.

 Not convinced?
-Have a look at the some [demo pages](https://i.imgur.com/DYuJbmt.png).
+Have a look at some [demo pages](https://i.imgur.com/DYuJbmt.png).

 ![Sample](https://i.imgur.com/DYuJbmt.png)